Kulaping/Kulaping/README.md

 ## About Me
 Future Delevoper.
-Still new for programming/coding.
+Still new to programming/coding.

 ## Programming languages
 *  Python, JavaScript, C#